oss-tsukuba/nextcloud-gfarm/README.md

 - HTTP_PORT: http port (redirect to https port)
 - HTTPS_PORT: https port

+### Gfarm parameters
+Default is specified by `docker-compose.yml`.
+- MYPROXY_SERVER: myproxy server (hostname:port) (optional)
+- GSI_CERTIFICATES_DIR: CA files for GSI (a directory for public keys for trusted certificate authorities on the host OS)
+- TLS_CERTIFICATES_DIR: CA files for TLS (for Gfarm 2.8 or later)
+- GSI_PROXY_HOUR: expiration hours of the certificate for grid-proxy-init or myproxy-logon
+- XOAUTH2_USER_CLAIM: xoauth2_user_claim for sasl.xoauth2 authentication

 ### Gfarm parameters only when NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1
 - GFARM_USER: Gfarm user name to access GFARM_DATA_PATH and GFARM_BACKUP_PATH
 - GFARM_DATA_PATH: Gfarm data directory